 Having Dense Breasts: Women having radiologically dense breasts are at high risk of developing breast cancer.
 This is because dense breasts have more connective tissues than fatty tissues, which makes it harder to detect cancer

 Our multidisciplinary team of national and international oncologists offers a personalized treatment plan to patients diagnosed with breast cancer.
 Some of the advanced treatment options we offer include:

 Mastectomy is the removal of the entire breast along with either removal of axillary lymph nodes or with sentinel node biopsy of axillary nodes

 Removal of the tumor alone with a safe rim of surrounding healthy breast tissues along with axillary surgery while conserving the breast.

 Removal of a few lymph nodes in the armpits to confirm the presence of cancer.
-Prior to the procedure, a radio isotope is injected in the vicinity of the tumor to locate the sentinel lymph node a blue dye is also injected at the time of surgery to identify the first node to which the tumour drains.
+Prior to the procedure, a radioisotope is injected in the vicinity of the tumor to locate the sentinel lymph node a blue dye is also injected at the time of breast cancer surgery to identify the first node to which the tumor drains.
 This procedure is oncologically safe and also decreases the chances of lymphedema after breast cancer surgery.
 It is performed in selected cases, where clinically and radiologically axillary lymph nodes (located in armpits) are not involved.

 Complete removal of all axillary lymph nodes suspected of harbouring cancer cells.

 This array of procedures is done keeping in mind that breast conservation is now possible in suitable cases even if the tumors are big.
 The surgeons reconstruct the part of the breast using a perforator flap harvested from the fat around the breast or from the patient's back.
 These procedures are oncologically safe while offering patients cosmetically acceptable breasts after cancer surgeries.
 They can be combined with symmetrisation procedure of the opposite breast.